wabiloo/vscode-m3u8-language/README.md

   - Folding support for segments and associated tags
   - Colour banding of segments for easier reading
     - Including specific colors for segments with chosen tags
-  - Segment number decoration on each line
+  - Segment number decoration on each line, with running duration and (where applicable) program date time
   - Gutter icons for specific tags (in multivariant playlists and for cues and signals)
 - Documentation for HLS tags on hover, and links to the relevant sections of the HLS specification